Kenneth Steer

 Kenneth Arthur Steer, CBE, FSA, FSAs (12 November 1913 – 20 February 2007) was a British archaeologist and British Army officer.
 During World War II, he saw active service in Italy and later served as a Monuments Man in Germany.
 From 1957 to 1978, he served as Secretary of the Royal Commission on the Ancient and Historical Monuments of Scotland.

 Early life

 Steer was born on 12 November 1913 in Rotherham, Yorkshire, England.
 He was educated at Wath Grammar School, a selective state school in Wath-upon-Dearne.
-He went on to study history at Durham University.
+He went on to study history at Durham University, where he was the president of the Durham Colleges Historical Society in the Epiphany term of 1934.
 He graduated Bachelor of Arts (BA) in 1935.
 He stayed at Durham to undertake post-graduate study concerning the archaeology of Roman County Durham.
 He was awarded a Doctor of Philosophy (PhD) degree in 1938.
 Excavations as a student included the Roman villa in Rudston, and Hadrian's Wall under Eric Birley and Ian Richmond.